2020/2021 Competency-Based Task/Competency List for Computer Information Systems (6612/36 weeks)

 Developing and Managing Databases

-- Determine when it is appropriate to use a database and identify the benefits derived.
+- Determine when it is appropriate to use a database.

-- Compare features of various database programs to determine the best software for an individual's or organization's needs.
+- Compare the features of database programs to determine the best software for an individual's or organization's needs.

 - Edit a database file.